Barack Obama has announced that he is running for a third term as president.

 “I can’t abandon the American people now when they need me more than ever,” Obama told reporters at a press conference this morning.
 “We’ve come this far as a nation, now is not the time to do something different.
 This is the change you wanted and this is the change you’re getting.”

-The National Report's (since removed) disclaimer page previously noted that:
+The National Report‘s disclaimer page states that:

 National Report is a news and political satire web publication, which may or may not use real names, often in semi-real or mostly fictitious ways.
 All news articles contained within National Report are fiction, and presumably fake news.
 Any resemblance to the truth is purely coincidental.